PlayLingo

 Don't pause to translate every word.

 Let context fill gaps.
-Pause for words that appear repeatedly or seem pivotal.
+Pause for words that repeat or seem pivotal.
 The brain absorbs more from flow than from perfect comprehension.

 4. 4.